The Most Dangerous Jobs: Work That Might Kill You, Maim You, or Make You Sick

 Of course, one thing to keep in mind is that even the safest occupations can be harmful to your health over the long term unless you take preventive measures.
 For instance, any job that requires you to sit down all day can cause potential harm.
 It's been shown that too much sitting can lead to health problems such as high blood pressure, high cholesterol levels, obesity, and an elevated risk for cancer and heart disease.12 However, stand-up desks provide a simple solution.
 You can even get desks that let you easily switch between standing and sitting so that you don't have to stand all day, which can cause its own set of problems.

 Based on that information, some of the least fatal careers worth considering might include the following.
-(The salary beside each occupation is based on national estimates of median yearly pay in 2015.6)
+None of these occupations will ever be called the most dangerous job in the U.S. (The salary beside each occupation is based on national estimates of median yearly pay in 2015.6)

 - Marketing specialist—$62,150